 In a mech-riding vision of 1920s Eastern Europe, five factions fight over an unclaimed patch of land surrounding a mysterious factory.
 This is the colourful world of Scythe, a 2016 Kickstarter game designed and published by Jamey Stegmaier.
 In Scythe, players race to gather resources and upgrade their factions, each hoping to gain enough points through their objectives to win them the game.
 With stunning artwork and beautiful miniatures, Scythe raised over $1.8 million (USD) during its Kickstarter campaign.
 (Interestingly, this would mark the final Kickstarter for the Stonemaier Games, who transitioned away from crowdfunding in 2016.)

 Today, there are nearly 300,000 copies of Scythe in circulation, in over a dozen languages.
-In the years since its release, Scythe has seen three expansions, a standalone children’s game, and an elaborate digital release.
+In the years since its release, Scythe has seen three expansions, a standalone children’s game called My Little Scythe, and an elaborate digital release.
 With one final expansion, a modular board, Stegmaier has said that the Scythe saga will end; he and his company will be pursuing other projects.

 But Scythe’s legacy will live on.
 A high water mark for care in design, worldbuilding, and sheer production value, Scythe has demonstrated the kind of game that’s possible with enough support and dedication— and, intentionally or not, has set expectations for the games to come.
 Stonemaier Games would go on to publish Wingspan in 2019, which would leave its own avian footprint in the board game world.